camunda-community-hub/challenges/c8-loadtest-challenge/solution/SOLUTION.md

 # Goal
 We want to run a small test:

-Running a 3 mn test, and warmup 1 mn, we expect
+Running a 3-minute test, and a warmup 1 mn, we expect
 * To create 223*60*(3+1)=53520
 * To process 223*60*3=40140 PI
 * To reach 1561 tasks/s